minibolt-guide/minibolt/guide/system/configuration.md

 ## Data directory

-We'll store all application data in the dedicated directory `/data/`.
+We'll store all application data in the dedicated directory `/data`.
 This allows for better security because it's not inside any user's home directory.
-Additionally, it's easier to move that directory somewhere else, for instance to a separate drive, as you can just mount any storage option to `/data/`.
+Additionally, it's easier to move that directory somewhere else, for instance to a separate drive, as you can just mount any storage option to `/data`.

+💡 Remember that `"sudo mkdir /data"` command is not necessary if you have previously mounted `"/data"` folder in a secondary disk in the Ubuntu Server process installation

 * Create the data directory